Akhilasulgante/Akhilasulgante/README.md

-- 👋 Hi, I’m @Akhilasulgante, currently pursuing master's at Northeastern University
+- 👋 Hi, I’m @Akhilasulgante
-- 👀 I’m interested in Machine learning!
-- 🌱 I’m currently learning Python, JavaScript and React

 <!---
 Akhilasulgante/Akhilasulgante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.